 Each committee has a separate charter that sets out the roles and responsibilities of that committee, as well as the membership and any other requirements for the running of the committee.
 All committees are chaired by and comprise a majority of independent non-executive directors.
-Each committee regularly reports to the Board on all matters relevant to the committee's roles and responsibilities.
+Each committee regularly reports to the Board on all matters relevant to the committee's role and responsibilities.

-The number of times each committee met during FY21 is set out on page 53 of our 2021 Annual Report.
-The members and role of each committee are set out in the diagram below.
+The number of times each committee met during FY22 is set out on page 51 of our 2022 Annual Report.
+The members and role of each committee as at the date of this Statement (30 April 2022) are set out in the table below.

-Committee Audit, Risk and Compliance Committee Nomination Committee People and Culture Committee Membership (as at 30 April 2021) Peter Birtles (Chair) Tonianne Dwyer Murray Jordan Christine Holman Rob Murray (Chair) Tonianne Dwyer Helen Nash Murray Jordan Peter Birtles Christine Holman Helen Nash (Chair) Rob Murray Murray Jordan Key role and responsibilities Effective governance framework Effective management of financial and other material business risks Reliable financial reporting Compliance with laws and regulations Maintenance of an effective, efficient and independent audit Non-executive director succession planning and appointment Board skills matrix Professional development Non-executive director commitments Non-executive director independence assessment Non-executive director election and rotation Remuneration and benefits policy and practices for Group CEO and Group Leadership Team People strategy, priorities and practices Diversity and inclusion policies, practices and compliance Organisational cutlure and engagement
+Committee Audit, Risk and Compliance Committee Nomination Committee People and Culture Committee Membership (as at 30 April 2022) Peter Birtles (Chair)Murray JordanChristine Holman Rob Murray (Chair) Helen Nash Murray Jordan Peter Birtles Christine Holman Margaret Haseltine Helen Nash (Chair)Rob MurrayMurray JordanMargaret Haseltine Key role and responsibilities Effective governance framework Effective management of financial and other material business risks Reliable financial reporting Compliance with laws and regulations Maintenance of an effective, efficient and independent audit Non-executive director succession planning and appointment Board skills matrix Professional development Non-executive director commitments Non-executive director independence assessment Non-executive director election and rotation Remuneration and benefits policy and practices for Group CEO and Group Leadership Team People strategy, priorities and practices Diversity and inclusion policies, practices and compliance Organisational culture and engagement Talent management and succession planning

-4 Management
+4 MANAGEMENT